On finite quotients of surface braid groups having order at most $127$: Introduction

-onto a finite group $G$, such that $\varphi(A_{12})$ has order $n \geq 2$, will be called an \emph{admissible epimorphism} of $\mathsf{P}_2(\Sigma_b)$.
+onto a finite group $G$, such that $\varphi(A_{12})$ has order $n \geq 2$, will be called an \emph{admissible epimorphism}.
 We will also say that the finite group $G$ is an \emph{admissible} (\emph{pure}) \emph{braid quotient of tipe} $(b, \, n)$.
+Equivalently, $\varphi$ is admissible if it does not factor through $\pi_1(\Sigma_b \times \Sigma_b)$.